axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

 - Serves as an authentication mechanism for privileged operations
 - Leverages Sui's object model for secure ownership and transfer semantics

-Understanding Channels is essential for implementing secure token linking and managing cross-chain token operations in the Sui ecosystem.
+Understanding `Channel` objects is essential for implementing secure token linking and managing cross-chain token operations in ITS.

 ## Role of `Channel`

-A `Channel` is a fundamental primitive in the Axelar Gateway that serves as a destination address for cross-chain messages on Sui.
-It acts as the bridge endpoint that allows applications to send and receive messages between Sui and other chains through the Axelar network.
+A `Channel` serves as a destination address for cross-chain messages on Sui, via the [Axelar Gateway contract](https://github.com/axelarnetwork/axelar-cgp-sui/tree/main/move/axelar_gateway).
+It is an identifier that allows applications to send and receive messages between Sui and other chains through the Axelar network. <!-- skip-check -->

 Key characteristics:
-- **Unique Identification**: Each Channel has a unique `UID` (Universal Identifier) that serves as its address on Sui
+- **Unique Identification**: Each Channel has a unique `UID` (Universal Identifier) field, as well as an object ID, that's used in address on Sui.
+Transferring the object to another owner will not modify the `UID`, nor the object ID.
-- **Message Routing**: The Channel's address is used by the Axelar protocol to route approved messages to the correct destination
+- **Message Routing**: The `Channel`'s ID is used by the Axelar protocol to route approved messages to the correct destination.
-- **Cross-chain Messaging**: Channels enable bidirectional communication with other blockchain networks
+- **Cross-chain Messaging**: `Channel`s enable bidirectional communication with other blockchain networks

-In the context of ITS (Interchain Token Service), the Channel serves multiple critical roles:
+In the context of ITS, the `Channel` serves multiple critical roles:
-1. **ITS Instance Identity**: The main ITS contract maintains its own Channel (`InterchainTokenService_v0.channel`) which represents the ITS instance's address for receiving messages from the Axelar Hub
+1. **ITS Instance Identity**: The main ITS contract maintains its own `Channel` with the Axelar Gateway which represents the ITS instance's address for receiving messages from the Axelar Hub.
-2. **Message Verification**: When receiving cross-chain messages, the Channel validates that incoming `ApprovedMessage` objects are destined for the correct recipient
+2. **Message Verification**: When receiving cross-chain messages from GMP, the `Channel` validates incoming `ApprovedMessage` objects are destined for the correct recipient.
-3. **Source Attribution**: When preparing outbound messages, the Channel's address is included to identify the sender
+3. **Source Attribution**: When preparing outbound messages, the `Channel`'s address is included to identify the sender, and replaces the need to track the coin deployer by their Sui address.

 ## Sui Object Model and `Channel` Ownership